The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

 Here we consider the model

 for $k \geq 1$.
-For this model, it is again simple to verify that the uniform design on $\Y=\{-1,1\}^k$ is a maximal optimal design with respect to all of Kiefer's criteria.
-This is the unique optimal design for $k=1$ and $k=2$.
+For this model, it can again be readily shown that the design $\xi^*$ uniform on $\Y=\{-1,+1\}^k$ has the information matrix $\I_m$, and it is possible to use conditions \eqref{eq:eqtSchur} and \eqref{eq:eqt22} to verify that $\xi^*$ is a maximal optimal design with respect to all Kiefer's criteria.
+Additionally, the optimal design problem itself is clearly rational.

-For $k=3$, the dimension of $\Upsilon_*$ is $t=1$, and there are $\ell=2$ VODs, as described in Examples \ref{ex:1}-\ref{ex:3} for $\alpha=0$ and $\alpha=1$.
-Both these VODs are exact designs of size $N=4$, absolutely minimal optimal designs, and they can be combined to form exact optimal designs of sizes $N=4K$ for any $K \in \mathbb{N}$.
+The uniform design on $\Y$ is the unique optimal design if $k=1$ and $k=2$.
+For $k=3$, the dimension of $\Upsilon_*$ is $t=1$, and there are $\ell=2$ VODs, as described in Examples \ref{ex:1}-\ref{ex:5} for $\alpha=0$ and $\alpha=1$.
+Both these VODs are exact designs of size $N=4$, absolutely minimal optimal designs, and they can be combined to form exact optimal designs of sizes $N=4K$ for any $K \in \NN$.

-The situation is more interesting for $k=4$: the dimension of $\Upsilon_*$ is $t=5$, and there are $\ell=26$ VODs, which can be split into $3$ classes of isomorphic designs.\footnote{In this subsection, we consider two designs to be isomorphic, if one can be obtained from the other one by a sequence of operations involving relabeling the factors and reverting the signs of a subset of the factors.} The first subclass includes $8$ uniform designs isomorphic to \begin{small}
+The situation is more complex for $k=4$: the dimension of $\Upsilon_*$ is $t=5$, and there are $\ell=26$ VODs, which can be split into $3$ classes of isomorphic designs.
+The first subclass includes $8$ uniform designs isomorphic to \begin{small}

 \end{small}

 This matrix of support points is formed by concatenating a normalized Hadamard matrix $\H_4$ of order $4$ and the matrix constructed from $\H_4$ by reverting the signs of the first row.
 Its transpose forms an $8 \times 4$ orthogonal array with two levels of strength $2$.